 What is a biopsy?

 During a biopsy, a doctor removes a sample of tissue or fluid from the body.
 A pathologist inspects the cells under a microscope to see if they are cancerous.
-If the cells are found to be cancerous, a biopsy can help determine whether the cancer began at the site of the biopsy, or if it started somewhere else in the body and spread to the biopsy site.

 Some sites that are commonly biopsied include the breast, skin, bone marrow, GI tract, lung, liver, bladder, colon and lymph nodes.
 Our doctors determine the most appropriate method of biopsy based on several factors, such as the size, shape, location, and characteristics of the abnormality.

 HPV is mostly associated with cervical cancer in women.
 However, recently HPV has shown to be a cause of throat cancer.
 The base of tongue, tonsils and adenoids are common locations for HPV-related cancers.

 Are there screening tests to detect HPV infections in the throat, tongue, tonsils and adenoids?